Detection of cosmological dipoles aligned with transverse peculiar velocities: Results

 Figure \ref{fig:density_multipoles} shows the density multipoles, which generally display satisfactory agreement with prediction at small scales.
 But on scales of order 10 degrees the agreement is less good.
 In particular, the monopole is expected to fall to zero at about $5^\circ$ (CMASS) or $7^\circ$ (LOWZ), whereas the data show a continued positive signal at these separations -- especially for CMASS.
 The galaxy density maps incorporate the official systematic weights that attempt to allow for known sources of non-uniformity in the galaxy sample, but it seems that this process is not completely successful.
 This is not entirely surprising, since it is well-known that the large-scale correlations measured in the CMASS spectroscopic sample are not in accord with linear theory.
 BAO analyses of the CMASS sample therefore incorporate additional empirical `broad-band' terms in the modelling.
 For the present purpose, we see that the surface density map must contain spurious large-scale variations.
 These can be eliminated by subtracting a filtered version of the data from the map, with the filtering scale chosen so that the large-scale monopole falls to zero as expected.
 In practice, a Gaussian filter of FWHM $30^\circ$ achieves the desired result, and we apply this process to both LOWZ and CMASS maps.
 This in effect supplies an additional position-dependent weight to be applied to the galaxy samples, with an rms of a few percent.
 This weighting makes little change to the density dipole, but we apply it in all our analyses.

-On scales below about $1^\circ$, the density dipoles appear to be lower than theoretical expectation, plausibly as a result of the smoothing we have applied in reconstructing the velocity vectors.
+On scales below about $1^\circ$, the density dipoles appear to be lower than theoretical expectation.
+This is mainly due to the smoothing we have applied in reconstructing the velocity vectors, and the possible non-linearity of the velocity on small scales.
+As shown below, we see similar behaviour for the dipole of the lensing convergence, for the same reasons.
 However, the generally good agreement at larger separations between linear theory and observation for these multipoles of galaxy number density gives us confidence in performing the same analyses with the CMB temperature and lensing dipoles.
 We will define multipole amplitudes using scales $1^\circ<\theta<10^\circ$, in order to avoid effects of small-scale velocity smoothing and large-angle effects in our theoretical models.